composor/composi-datastore/README.md

 # Component-DataStore

-This contains two classes: DataStore and DataStoreComponent.
+This contains three classes: DataStore, DataStoreComponent and Observer.
 These enable creating Composi class components using a `dataStore` for state management.
 When the `dataStore` is modified, it automatically updates the component.

 ## Installation